RINDERPEST CHALLENGE RULES

 An additional announcement of the winner country will be made during the opening ceremony of the upcoming OIE General Session in May.
 Individual players of the winner country will be notified in advance by email.

 The Rinderpest Challenge is free and open to the public.
 The OIE encourages veterinary students who are enrolled in any of the faculties of veterinary medicine of an OIE Member Country, as well as Laboratory practitioners working at a laboratory centre located in one of the OIE Member Countries, to participate.

-The deadline to play the Rinderpest Challenge is the 1 November 2018.
+The deadline to play the Rinderpest Challenge is 12 February 2020.

 Recognizing the winning of the country will go as follows:

 - A certificate that validates the winner country as the country that has freed the world from rinderpest will be sent to each individual player via email by using the email address used to create their account.

 - Each individual player of the winner country will be invited to send a photo of them holding their certificate to the email address firstname.lastname@example.org.
 Players are not obliged to send their photo, if they do the photo will be used exclusively as explained in point c.

 - A compilation video of all the photos sent will be shown during the opening ceremony of the upcoming OIE General Session in May 2020 with the objective of awarding the winner country and the players that made possible the win in front of the OIE delegates and participants to the event.